-Learning how to say hello in each country is usually optional.
-As you travel, you'll be blessed with people who learned some English—a language very different from their own—to accommodate you.
-But the positive interaction is well worth memorizing the default greeting in Thai.
+But of course, learning how to say hello in each country is usually optional.
+As you travel, you'll be blessed with people who learned some English, a language very different from their own, to accommodate you.
+Regardless, greeting people in their own language leads to better interactions; doing so shows that you're there for more than just cheap shopping.

 Unlike when saying hello in Malaysia or offering greetings in Indonesia, Thai people use the same greeting regardless of the time of day or night.
 As a traveler, you'll really only need to learn one basic greeting, no matter what time of day or to whom you are speaking.